Which Schools Offer Training to Be a Harley-Davidson Mechanic?

 |Online Availability||General education requirements, such as math courses, may be available fully online at some schools.|

 |Possible Careers||Parts associate or manager, service writer, technician|

 At CCCC, you'll learn to diagnose, maintain and repair a variety of motorcycle and ATV makes and models.
 You'll have the choice of enrolling in either a 47-unit daytime diploma program or a certificate program comprised of 15 units that's available both daytime and in the evening.
 Although the curriculum doesn't include Harley-specific courses, it was developed with the support of Harley-Davidson.
 The diploma program includes additional courses in math, communications and computer literacy.

 At this school, you can earn your Associate of Applied Science in Motorcycle, Marine & Power Equipment Service Technology with a Harley-Davidson option.
 In addition to learning all about Harley-Davidson motorcycles and how to repair them, you'll complete 20 units of academic core requirements, along with courses in business, computer basics and Harley-Davidson service and shop practices.

 Fort Scott Community College, Kansas

-Fort Scott's Harley-Davidson Motorcycle Training and Technical Development program culminates in the Associate of Applied Science degree.
+Fort Scott's Harley-Davidson Motorcycle Technician Training and Professional Development program culminates in the Associate of Applied Science degree.
 Along with general education core requirements and courses in motorcycle mechanics, sales and marketing, you'll study the history of Harley-Davidson and its unique culture.
 You'll gain hands-on experience in motorcycle diagnostics and repair, sales, marketing and customer service through a summer internship at a Harley-Davidson dealership.
-A capstone project will help you synthesize everything you've learned in the program.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: